Rugal/rugal.github.com/_posts/2014-08-25-my-steps-towards-italiano.md

 tags: []
 ---
 {% include JB/setup %}
-I have to the `Assassin Creed` makes me to believe it is a world for real hero who determined with what he want.
+I have to say the `Assassin Creed` makes me to believe it is a world for real hero who determined with what he want.
 For my own road of assassin, I want to learn more about the computer science theory especially in database field.
 But there still another thing I like the most which come from the influence of `Assassin Creed`, `Italiano`.
-I want to explore Italy if I hve this capability with my dear Lulu.
+I want to explore Italy if I have this capability with my dear Lulu.
 But first I need to learn Italiano.